-These cute clay mittens are an easy holiday craft project, using only three colors of clay and a few tools.
+These cute clay mittens are an easy holiday craft project.
+This projects only uses three colors of clay and a few tools.
 Although I've displayed my mittens as a tree ornament, these decorations could also be used to embellish a festive wreath or as an addition to a holiday gift.

 You can use clay tools for this project, but I rely on a few simple items from around my home:

 - A stiff, thin piece of plastic for cutting and making lines - I use an old credit card.